40/50 Year and Older Recertification

 What is A Building Recertification?

 It is the owner's responsibility to obtain the 40 Year Recertification and to recertify their building/s every 10 years thereafter regardless of whether they have received a "Notice of Required Recertification" or not.
 The owner or owner's representative must hire a Registered Architect and/or a Professional Engineer to perform electrical and structural inspections for the building and submit a completed report of the inspections performed to the Violations Section in the City of Miami Beach, Building Department, for review and approval.

-For additional information and assistance regarding Building Recertification, please contact:
+For additional information and assistance regarding Building Recertification, please call: